Case Study

 Other sites have more curation in comparison to Thingiverse.
 One common complaint about Thingiverse is the lack of quality control - anyone can upload any model.

-Many other sites monetize, which can attract users who want to sell models.
-These are generally perceived to be higher quality than free ones.
+On other sites, there is a marketplace for users can buy and sell files.
+These files are generally perceived to be higher quality than free ones.

-Monetization: other sites offer printing services, so users can receive their item printed in a specific way.
+Monetization: other sites offer printing services, so users can receive a printed version of a model, with many different options available (colors, sizes, print material).

-Some sites specialize in a niche; for example, tabletop miniature models.
+Some sites specialize in a niche; for example, being known for tabletop miniature models.

 Define: where are users' problems?